Guidelines for a better experience.

 Old photos that are already on your PC

 There is a huge possibility that you already have a ton of old photos that don’t follow the above guidelines.
-No worries at all, you still can search these photos with several keywords mentioned in the allowed keywords for search.
+No worries at all, you still can search these photos with several keywords mentioned in the commonly allowed keywords.
 Naming folders correctly is just one extra help.

 We suggest – In your free time rename folders slowly to meaningful names.
 Pitara would auto re-index.